 Join via Zoom https://asu.zoom.us/j/6103868358

-Angela Giron is the Assistant Program Director and a Clinical Assistant Professor of the Masters of Liberal Studies Program at Arizona State University.
-She has developed numerous Humanities courses for the MLS program with a strong focus on film content.
-In the summer of 2015 Angela presented her paper, "The Missing -- Geriatric Female Sexuality in Film Content and Cinematography" at the Film-Philosophy conference at St. Anne's College, Oxford University, England.
-Resulting from the Film-Philosophy conferences that she's attended is an introductory course on Film-Philosophy that was recently launched in the Spiring 2018 ASU semester.
-Ms. Giron has worked professionally in Theatre and Film out of Chicago, Los Angele, Montreal, and Toronto, Canada.
-You can find professor Giron's full bio here: https://isearch.asu.edu/profile/247454.
+Angela Giron is the program director and a clinical assistant professor in the Master of Liberal Studies program at Arizona State University.
+She has developed numerous humanities courses for the MLS program with a strong focus on film content.
+In summer 2015 Giron presented her paper "The Missing -- Geriatric Female Sexuality in Film Content and Cinematography" at the Film-Philosophy conference at St. Anne's College, Oxford University, England.
+Resulting from the Film-Philosophy conferences that she's attended is an introductory course on Film-Philosophy that was recently launched.
+Giron has worked professionally in theatre and film out of Chicago, Los Angeles, Montreal, and Toronto, Canada.

-Rebecca (Becky) Byrkit, assistant Clinical Professor of Liberal Studies and Creative Writing, teaches courses in creative nonfiction and critical thinking as a founding faculty member of the MLS program at Arizona State University since 2008.
-She's developed over a dozen core and special topics courses; she also serves as an MLS Exit Suite mentor.
-Becky taught poetry and fiction writing for the ASU Creative Writing Program, and is an affiliate faculty member with the Virginia G. Piper Center for Creative Writing and the Barrett Honors College.
-She served as a visiting faculty at the American College of Greece in Athens.
+Rebecca (Becky) Byrkit, clinical assistant professor of liberal studies and creative writing, teaches courses in creative nonfiction and critical thinking as a founding faculty member of the MLS program at Arizona State University since 2008.
+Byrkit has developed more than a dozen core and special topics courses; she also serves as an MLS Exit Suite mentor.
+She taught poetry and fiction writing for the ASU Creative Writing Program, and is an affiliate faculty member with the Virginia G. Piper Center for Creative Writing and Barrett, The Honors College.
+Byrkit served as a visiting faculty member at the American College of Greece in Athens.
 A prizewinning author, her poetry, reviews, and memoir pieces have appeared in numerous excellent literary journals.
-She is the longtime faculty editor and advisor in Creative Nonfiction for the Superstition Review, and soon to be Co-Director of the Tempe Library Writing Contest.
-You can find professor Byrkit's full bio here: https://isearch.asu.edu/profile/1167814.
+She is the longtime faculty editor and advisor in creative nonfiction for Superstition Review, and co-directs the Tempe Library Writing Contest.